niklasramo/dragdoll/README.md

 #### `pointerSensor.clientX`

-- Current client x-position of the drag input, `null` when the element is not being dragged.
+- Current horizontal coordinate of the drag within the application's viewport.
+- `number` when drag is active, `null` when drag is inactive.
 - Read-only instance property.

 #### `pointerSensor.clientY`

-- Current client y-position of the drag input, `null` when the element is not being dragged.
+- Current vertical coordinate of the drag within the application's viewport.
+- `number` when drag is active, `null` when drag is inactive.
 - Read-only instance property.

 #### `pointerSensor.on( eventName, listener, [listenerId] )`